Note

 Access to this page requires authorization.
 You can try changing directories.

-APPLIES TO: Basic | Basic v2 | Standard | Standard v2 | Premium | Premium v2
+APPLIES TO: Developer | Basic | Basic v2 | Standard | Standard v2 | Premium | Premium v2

-In API Management, you can expose a REST API managed in API Management as a remote Model Context Protocol (MCP) server using its built-in AI gateway.
-Expose one or more of the API operations as tools that MCP clients can call using the MCP protocol.
+In API Management, you can expose a REST API managed in API Management as a remote Model Context Protocol (MCP) server by using its built-in AI gateway.
+Expose one or more of the API operations as tools that MCP clients can call by using the MCP protocol.

 Azure API Management also supports secure integration with existing MCP-compatible servers - tool servers hosted outside of API Management.
 For more information, see Expose an existing MCP server.